Perfects locations for small ceremonies in MN

 Seating guests give a solemn side to your event.

-Like an ordinary outdoor event, consider weather conditions: bottles of water, fans, blankets, bug repellant (most important).
+Like an ordinary outdoor event, consider weather conditions: bottles of water, fans, blankets, and bug repellant (most important).

 Rain, rain, go away…

 Like always in Minnesota, you can never predict of the forecast.
-So you might need a back-up plan.
+So you might need a backup plan.

 Different kinds of backdrops